Mohitur669/File-Hider/Readme.md

 </dependencies>
 ```

-**Note:** Always check for proper version of dependencies regarding your project.
+**Note:** Always check for the proper version of dependencies regarding your project.

 ## Using the Project